liorosenman/flights_project/readme.md

     4. Login method should consider activity/inactivity.
     5. In get methods - Showing name and not id.
     6. Decorators
+    7. Exclude inactive flights in the stored procedures.

 # Facade Base:
     1. get_all_flights()